microsoft/AzureTrailblazerAcademy/month1/labs/lab_SQL/README.md

 - Make sure you have green check for the **validation passed** and Click on **Create** button
 - Wait till your deployment is complete and see 'Go To Resource' button

-### Task-2: Restore a sample database, AdventureWorks from a backup
+### Task-2: Restore a sample database AdventureWorks from a backup
 1. Access the Virtual Machine (VM) from your environment.
 - Select 'Go to resource' to access Virtual Machine server config
 - Select 'Connect' and 'RDP'